aknandi/disaggregation/README.md

 ### Input data

-* A RasterStack of covariate rasters to be used in the model (covariate_rasters)
+* A SpatRaster of covariate rasters to be used in the model (covariate_rasters)
-* A SpatialPolygonsDataFrame (polygon_shapefile) containing at least two columns: one with the id for the polygons (id_var) and one with the response count data (response_var); for binomial data, i.e survey data, it can also contain a sample size column (sample_size_var).
+* A  sf (polygon_shapefile) containing at least two columns: one with the id for the polygons (id_var) and one with the response count data (response_var); for binomial data, i.e survey data, it can also contain a sample size column (sample_size_var).
-* (Optional) Raster used to aggregate the pixel level predictions (aggregation_raster) to polygon level (usually population).
+* (Optional) SpatRaster used to aggregate the pixel level predictions (aggregation_raster) to polygon level (usually population).
 If this is not supplied a uniform raster will be used

 ### Controlling the mesh